-This latest gem of legislation which comes into effect on the 1st June 2019, makes it illegal for landlords or letting agents to charge any fees to tenants.
-The legislation is complex and the Government has produced a guidance booklet for landlords and agents which runs to 59 pages!
-The knock-on effect is that letting agents are having to spend hours and hours, getting to grips with the new rules, re-writing tenancy agreements and holding deposit agreements and explaining to landlords why their charges are going up.
+Of the raft of letting legislation introduced in the past few years, the most significant was the Tenant Fee Ban which came into effect on the 1st June 2019, and made it illegal for landlords or letting agents to charge any fees to tenants.
+The legislation is complex and the Government produced a guidance booklet for landlords and agents which runs to 59 pages!
+The knock-on effect is that months later, letting agents are still having to spend hours and hours, getting to grips with the new rules, re-writing tenancy agreements and holding deposit agreements and explaining to landlords why their charges are going up.

 The legislation highlights the huge imbalance between Landlord and Tenant rights, and sounds the death knell for many private landlords who will simply sell their properties.
 In a nutshell, the only permitted payments that can be charged by a Landlord under the new legislation are as follows:

 - Council tax, utilities, TV licence and telecom services

 - A deposit (capped at 5 weeks rent)

 - A holding deposit (capped at 1 week’s rent i.e. average in the South West £196.00)

 - Default fee (where the tenant defaults on rent payments or to replace the actual cost of lost keys)